andersomsouza/fish-feeder-plus/README.md

 ## Run

-> Mechanically, the propeller on the servo shaft will push a portion of food into the aquarium.
-When the process is called internally, it does this movement `app.servo.ciclos` times
+> The propeller on the servo motor axis will mecanically push a portion of food into the aquarium.
+When the process is internally called, it executes this movement `app.servo.ciclos` times

 - [x] Run via `mos call Alimentar`
 - [x] Via REST API using RPC protocol